-JACTS maintains two standing committees to advise the R2PC Board.
-The JACTS Technical Advisory Committee (TAC) members include engineers, planners, and other technical staff from the Jackson County Airport, transit agencies and local units of government within the metropolitan area boundary, representatives from MDOT and FHWA.
+JACTS maintains two standing committees to advise the R2PC Board, the Technical Advisory Committee (TAC) and Policy Committee.
+The JACTS TAC members include engineers (City of Jackson, Jackson County, and MDOT), planners (MDOT and R2PC), technical staff (JATA, Jackson County Airport, and the Enterprise Group), and representatives from local government agencies, MDOT, and FHWA.
 The committee reviews plans and programs and makes technical recommendations to the JACTS Policy Committee.

-Members of the JACTS Policy Committee are elected and appointed officials representing local units of government within the metropolitan area boundary.
+Members of the JACTS Policy Committee consist mostly of elected and appointed officials representing local units of government within the Jackson Urbanized Area (Jackson County, City of Jackson, and Blackman, Leoni, Napoleon, Sandstone, Spring Arbor, and Summit Townships), along with agency boards (Jackson County Airport, JACTS TAC, JATA, MDOT, and R2PC).
 The JACTS Policy Committee acts on recommendations from the TAC and recommends formal action to the R2PC Board.
+Engineers and planners of the JACTS TAC will also attend the JACTS Policy meetings.